toyger-cat/NJU-QA/llm/readme.md

 - [ ] Upload Qwen-14B-Chat here.

-> Other model, please add in a new folder under this path.
+> For other models, if you need to upload, please create a new folder with the model abbreviation as the folder name.